ing-bank/ingenious-doc/docs/gettingstarted.md

     * Any web object you interact with is automatically added to the **Object Repository**, under a page named after your test case
     * A running log of captured steps (e.g. `Step 3 captured: Click on 'Login' [Login_button]`) is shown in the recording console

- * When you're done, click the same toolbar icon again — it now shows **Stop Recording** — to end the session.
-This closes the Chromium browser and the Playwright process, and saves the recorded steps into your test case.
+ * When recording is complete, click the same toolbar icon again.
+The icon now displays **Stop Recording**.
+Clicking it ends the recording session.
+This closes the Chromium browser, stops the Playwright recording process, and saves the recorded steps to the test case.

     ![LiveRecording](img/recording/LiveRecording.gif "LiveRecording")